 Aufstieg und Fall der Stadt Mahagonny will be all over Germany this fall, with repertory dates in Gera/Altenburg, Hildesheim, and Mannheim.
-Argentinians will want to warm up for spring with Marcelo Lombardero's production, premiered June 2016 in Santiago, at Teatro Colón, 22-29 August.
+Argentinians will want to warm up for spring with Marcelo Lombardero's production, premiered June 2016 in Santiago, at Teatro Colón, 22-29 August (video).
 Make plans for the short but concentrated run on Zürich Opera House's main stage from 5-24 November, with eight performances conducted by Fabio Luisi and directed by Sebastian Baumgarten.
 While you're waiting, the Schauspielhaus Zürich will offer Die Dreigroschenoper in September.

 Last season, Die Dreigroschenoper enjoyed an extended repertory run in Saarbrücken.
 Now Saarbrücken's neighbor Trier gets into the act with performances opening 30 September.
 Not to be outdone, nearby Düsseldorf premieres its new production directed by Andreas Kriegenburg on 11 November.
 As usual, The Threepenny Opera will be performed all over the U.S. and other English-speaking countries.
 Check the Threepenny Opera performance calendar for the latest.